Steel detailers may be employed by steel fabrication, engineering or drafting companies.

 - Size of the occupation

-In Alberta, the C153: Drafting Technologists and Technicians occupational group is expected to have a below-average annual growth of 1.5% from 2016 to 2020.
-In addition to job openings created by employment turnover, 140 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 2253: Drafting technologists and technicians occupational group is expected to have a below-average annual growth of 1.6% from 2019 to 2023.
+In addition to job openings created by employment turnover, 136 new positions are forecasted to be created within this occupational group each year.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.